 1950s formal dresses, evening gowns, cocktail party dresses and prom dresses were much like the popular dress styles of the 1950s.
 They accentuated waists with the-bigger-the-better length or tea length skirts, as that was all women wanted to wear.
 French designer Christian Dior’s “New Look” molded much of what we know today as 1950s fashion.

 “Breasts were pushed up and spotlighted, waists were pared down to an anatomical minimum and hips were curved,” aka the hourglass figure.

 The natural female figure was merely a starting block for the structure and design that clothing in the ’50s promoted.
 The look was innocent, romantic and glamorous — all which were the typical feminine ideal of the decade.

 The thin waist and extra large skirts were not a new invention in fashion history.
-Dior took inspiration from the mid nineteenth century Victorian age when dress skirts, worn over several layers of hoops and petticoats, had a 160 inch (or more) circumference.
-Skirts this wide required 7-10 years of fabric to make them full enough.
+Dior took inspiration from the mid nineteenth century Victorian Era when dress skirts, worn over several layers of hoops and petticoats, had a 160 inch (or more) circumference.
+Skirts this wide required 7-10 yards of fabric to make them full enough.

 1950s Prom Dresses

-“Conformity, they name is teenager!
+“Conformity, thy name is teenager!
 The lesson here: bouffant hairdos, bouffant skirts, fussy, frilly, and oh-so-feminine,” reports the Dick Clark Company.